bdenney/hypnocil/README.md

 ![checkpoint demo](./final-project.png)

 You've recently been hired as a new physician's assistant at Westin Hills Psychiatric Hospital in Springwood, Ohio.
 They've been running clinical trials on a new drug called Hypnocil.
 The FDA has deemed Hypnocil as an experimental treatment that is effective for management of psychotic disorders.
-It's used For sedation where dreamless sleep is considered optimal.
+It's used for sedation where dreamless sleep is considered optimal.

 The patients are adolescents that are suffering extreme and troubling night terrors of a severely burned man wearing a red and green sweater with long knives as claws.